100 years on - Tips for employees to resolve issues of equal pay

-It is the 100th anniversary since women fought for the right to vote and they did literally fight for this right often having to resort to direct action to get their point across.
+It is the 100th year anniversary since women fought for the right to vote and they did literally fight for this right often having to resort to direct action to get their point across.
 Women were imprisoned and sides were polarised.
 Those particular women were brave, strong and prepared to sacrifice their freedom for what they believed in.
-What have we learned since that struggle and how has this translated to equal rights in the workplace.
+What have we learned since that struggle, and has this translated to equal rights in the workplace?

-At present the BBC women’s claims are likely to be in the workplace and hopefully will lead to a resolution between the parties but Tesco employees are dealing with these issues now through the Tribunals with Tesco potentially facing a 4 billion pay out.
+At present the BBC women’s claims are likely to be discussed/ resolved in the workplace and hopefully will lead to a resolution between the parties.
+However Tesco employees are dealing with these issues now through the Tribunals, with Tesco potentially facing a £4 billion pay out.

-Many employees who do not have the ability to obtain legal advice must be wondering what to do if they discover they are being paid less than their male colleagues and also at the same time maintain a harmonious working relationship if they do raise this issue.
+Many employees may be wondering what to do if they discover they are being paid less than their male colleagues whilst, at the same time, maintain a harmonious working relationship if they do raise this issue.

 - Obtain evidence about the market rate for your job and speak to female colleagues who may be able to help you or join you in raising this issue so you are not alone.

 - Speak to a male colleague who is doing the same job and ask them if they are willing to disclose how much they are being paid.
 Employers may say that pay rates are confidential but it is not unlawful to talk about salaries.

 - If you are unable to obtain the information informally from a colleague willing to disclose this information, then you could ask your employer.

 - Speak to your employer informally to find out if there is a reason why a male colleague is being paid more than you.
 An employer may have a legitimate reason for a different pay structure such as performance or market rates for the job when the person was recruited so it is important to check.

 - If you are unable to resolve the matter informally then you can raise a formal grievance setting out why you believe you should be paid the same as your male counterpart.
 Ask for your employers formal grievance policy.